'Indiscriminate Strikes': Amnesty Criticizes U.S.-Led Coalition's Actions In Raqqa

 During the offensive, the Islamic State group kept civilians trapped in the city, even as the bombs rained down.

-"Thousands of civilians were killed or injured in the U.S.-led coalition's offensive to rid Raqqa of IS, whose snipers and mines had turned the city into a death trap," said Donatella Rovera, Amnesty's senior crisis response adviser who worked on this investigation.
+"Thousands of civilians were killed or injured in the U.S.-led coalition's offensive to rid Raqqa of ISIS, whose snipers and mines had turned the city into a death trap," said Donatella Rovera, Amnesty's senior crisis response adviser who worked on this investigation.
 "Many of the air bombardments were inaccurate and tens of thousands of artillery strikes were indiscriminate, so it is no surprise they killed and injured many hundreds of civilians."

 Amnesty said that standard artillery shell strikes from an M777 howitzer have "an average margin of error of over 100 meters."
 Rawlinson said the munitions are guided by GPS and are "accurate from 1-3 meters."
-He did not immediately respond to a question about how much of the artillery used in Raqqa was actually precision guided.
+He did not immediately respond to a question about how much of the artillery used in Raqqa was actually precision-guided.

 Rawlinson has also not clarified whether civilian deaths from artillery strikes as well as airstrikes are included in the coalition's total.